“Aviation Risk Management” Is a Vague Phrase

 Modern aviation safety standards have come very close to what seems like the highest levels of safety possible – in terms of safety data.
 It seems natural then that proactive aviation risk management should focus on absorbing and mitigating issues when they DO actually arise.

-A presumption of mature aviation safety programs is always involvement.
+A presumption of mature aviation SMS is always involved by the entire organization, namely:

 - Management is involved in supporting aviation SMS tools;

-- Safety managers are actively involved in understanding their program;
+- Safety managers are actively involved in understanding and strengthening their SMS implementation;

-- Safety managers are actively involved in understanding ongoing changes in the program.
+- Safety managers are actively involved in understanding ongoing changes in the environment.

 Final Thought: Drift Towards Complexity

 The undeniable fact is that safety programs are drifting towards complexity.
-All you have to do is compare aviation SMS programs to 20 years ago, or even 10 years ago.
-The rise of many outside influences has forced programs to become increasingly complex - influences such as:
+All you have to do is compare aviation SMS implementations to traditional safety programs 20 years ago, or even 10 years ago.
+The rise of many outside influences has forced "safety as a concept" to become increasingly complex - influences such as:

 - SMS software and risk management technologies;